 The number of credits allocated to a programme component or programme.
+1 credit corresponds to between 25 and 30 hours of prescribed education, learning and evaluation activities (including contact moments).

 study programme

 The way in which a student's course of study is ordered.